-- 1. In this Convention: - (a) the term "Singapore" means the Republic of Singapore; - (b) the term "France" means the European and overseas departments (Guadeloupe, Guyane, Martinique and Reunion) of the French Republic, including any area outside the territorial sea of France which is, in accordance with international law, an area within which France may exercise rights with respect to the sea bed and sub-soil and their natural resources; - (c) the terms "a Contracting State" and "the other Contracting State" mean Singapore or France, as the context requires; - (d) the term "tax" means Singapore tax or French tax, as the context requires; - (e) the term "person" comprises an individual, a company and any association with or without juridical personality; - (f) the term "company" means any body corporate or any entity which is treated as a body
+1. In this Convention:

+- (a) the term "Singapore" means the Republic of Singapore and, when used in the geographical sense, its land territory, territorial sea, as well as maritime areas over which it has jurisdiction or sovereign rights for the purpose of exploring, exploiting, conserving and managing natural resources, pursuant to international law; - (b) the term "France" means the European and overseas departments of the French Republic, including the territorial sea, and any area outside the territorial sea within which, in accordance with international law, the French Republic has sovereign rights for the purpose of exploring and exploiting the natural resources of the sea-bed and its subsoil and the superjacent waters; - (c) the terms "a Contracting State" and "the other Contracting State" mean Singapore or France, as the context requires; - (d) the term "tax" means Singapore tax or French tax, as the context requires; - (e) the term "person" comprises an individual, a company and any other body of persons; - (f) the term "company" means any body corporate or any entity which is treated as a body corporate for tax purposes;

-- corporate for tax purposes; - (g) the terms "Singapore enterprise" and "French enterprise" mean, respectively, an industrial, mining, commercial, timber, plantation or agricultural enterprise or undertaking carried on by a resident of Singapore and an industrial, mining, commercial, timber, plantation or agricultural enterprise or undertaking carried on by a resident of France; - (h) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean a Singapore enterprise or a French enterprise, as the context requires; - (i) the term "competent authority" means, in the case of Singapore, the Minister for Finance or his authorised representative; in the case of France the Minister of Economy and Finance or his authorised representative; and in the case of any territory to which this Convention is extended under Article 29, the competent authority for the administration in such territory of the taxes to which this Convention applies. - 2.
-As regards the application of this Convention by a Contracting State, any term not otherwise defined shall, unless the context otherwise requires, have the meaning which it has under the laws of that Contracting State relating to the taxes which are the subject of this Convention.
+- (g) the term "international traffic" means any transport by a ship or aircraft operated by an enterprise that has its place of effective management in a Contracting State, except when the ship or aircraft is operated solely between places in the other Contracting State; - (h) the term "enterprise" applies to the carrying on of any business and the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean respectively an enterprise carried on by a resident of a Contracting State and an enterprise carried on by a resident of the other Contracting State; - (i) the term "competent authority" means, in the case of Singapore, the Minister for Finance or his authorised representative; in the case of France the Minister of Finance or his authorised representative; - (j) the term "business" includes the performance of professional services and of other activities of an independent character.

-FISCAL DOMICILE
+2. As regards the application of this Convention by a Contracting State, any term not otherwise defined shall, unless the context otherwise requires, have the meaning which it has under the laws of that Contracting State relating to the taxes which are the subject of this Convention.

+RESIDENT

+1. For the purposes of this Convention, the term "resident of a Contracting State" means any person who, under the laws of that State, is liable to tax therein by reason of his domicile, residence, place of management or any other criterion of a similar nature, and also includes that State and any territorial authority or statutory body thereof.